Caffeine's effects on health

 - A terrible headache (when you abruptly stop having caffeine regularly)

-According to the Center for Science in the Public Interest, four out of five Americans have some caffeine on any given day, the average amount being about 200 milligrams a day (approximately equivalent to what's found in two eight ounce cups of coffee, three to four 12-ounce cans of caffeinated soda, or four eight ounce cups of tea).
+About four out of five Americans have some caffeine on any given day, the average amount being about 200 milligrams a day (approximately equivalent to what's found in one to two eight ounce cups of coffee, three to four 12-ounce cans of caffeinated soda, or four eight ounce cups of tea).
 Since one 12-ounce serving of a diet cola beverage has about 45 milligrams of caffeine, and you're consuming three to four two-liter bottles of it a day, you're getting anywhere from 675 to 900 milligrams of caffeine a day — far more than the average American gulps.

 But does above-average consumption mean you're getting too much caffeine?
 It depends on the person — often times, you'll know when you've had more than enough if it makes you feel: